felipearche/log-project/README.md

 ---

-## 18) Data ethics & privacy
+## 18) Data ethics and privacy

 - Logs can contain sensitive data (PII, secrets).
 The tokenizer masks `0x` (as `<hex>`), IPv4 addresses (`<ip>`), and integers (`\d+`), but **this is not a full PII scrubber**.
 - Before committing new datasets:
  - Remove or redact user identifiers, secrets/keys, tokens.
  - Prefer synthetic or anonymized logs for public sharing.
  - Document any remaining sensitive fields in `docs/DATASETS.md`.

 ---